tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Dobroniak goes for a pin, but now there is nobody to count the pin.
 Frustrated, he beats on Johnny some more, Arthur with a low blow.
 Arthur attempts to lift Dobroniak with an underhook, but does not have enough strength.
 Dobroniak counters with a Polish hammer and pins Arthur, counting the pin by himself using the motionless Johnny's hand.
-1,2,3, The bell rings, Stanisław van Dobroniak retains.
+1,2,3, the bell rings, Stanisław Van Dobroniak retains.

 Winner and still PpW European Ultraviolent Champion: Stanisław Van Dobroniak